 Try a new protein.

 After you have sorted your salad greens, the next thing you should consider is the protein.
-Using a different protein will immediately change the texture and flavor of the salad, automatically making it more interesting.
+Beginner Food shares that using a different protein will immediately change the texture and flavor of the salad, automatically making it more interesting.
 Get creative and do not be afraid to explore non-meat proteins such as eggs, tempeh, tofu, beans, legumes and more.
 You can also switch up the way you fix the protein — for instance, if you always add plain, baked chicken to your salads, try marinating the meat and grilling it before adding it to your salad.

 Make your own dressing.